Howard C. Lilly

 He became the first NACA test pilot to be killed in the line of duty.
 At the time of his death, he had flown the Skystreak to a higher Mach number than it had previously reached - Mach 0.88 at 36,000 feet on 29 April 1948.

 Lilly had trained as a Naval aviator and joined the NACA at Langley Memorial Aeronautical Laboratory in Virginia (later, Langley Research Center) in October 1942.
 In May 1943 he was assigned to the Lewis Flight Propulsion Laboratory in Cleveland, Ohio (today's Glenn Research Center), where he flew numerous airplanes in flight research on powerplant systems.
-He then transferred to Muroc (later, NASA's Dryden Flight Research Center).
+He then transferred to Muroc (now NASA's Armstrong Flight Research Center).